yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 Each project created with yo will also pull in relevant Grunt tasks which the community feels is needed or useful for your workflow.

 The webapp generator is considered the simplest possible start for a web app.
-We also provide some framework generators can be used to scaffold out a project and later views, models, controllers and so on.
+We also provide some framework generators which can be used to scaffold out a project and later views, models, controllers and so on.

 #### Example: Scaffolding an AngularJS app